Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 </div>

-GeometryReader can share its powers with other children with proxy( the GeometryReader's frame).
-This will allow the children  to choose their own sizes as opposed to being assigned one by their parent.
+GeometryReader can be used to allow children to choose their own sizes as opposed to being assigned one by their parent.
+It grants them the power to rebel against their parent VStack!
+This is all done with the proxy parameter - an instance of a GeometryProxy struct that holds information about GeometryReader.

 ```swift
 VStack {